rapidsai/rapids.ai/start.md

 ## <i class="fa-regular fa-binary"></i> Build From Source
 {: .section-title-halfs}

 To build RAPIDS **cuDF** from source, see the **[cuDF README](https://github.com/rapidsai/cudf/tree/main#development-setup){: target="_blank"}** for source environment setup and build instructions.
-If you need to build other packages from source, contact RAPIDS for the necessary build components and instructions.
+If you need to build other packages from source, first check their README documentation, and if further help is needed reach out on our [Slack Channel](https://join.slack.com/t/rapids-goai/shared_invite/zt-trnsul8g-Sblci8dk6dIoEeGpoFcFOQ).
 {: .padding-bottom-3em }

 ## <i class="fas fa-laptop-code"></i> Where is Pip?